We have updated our Privacy Policy and Cookies Policy, by clicking any link on our sites you are giving your consent to the terms.

 To begin with, you can just launch Wondershare MobileTrans on your system and go to the “File Transfer” tab from the top.
 Also, using a compatible USB cable, you can just connect your Android phone to your computer and wait for it to be detected by MobileTrans.

-transfer file from pc to android wirelessly with mobiletrans
+transfer file from pc to android

 From the available features on the File Transfer tab, you can just click on the “Import to Phone” option.
 You can now click on the “Import” button from the bottom to manually go to any location on your system and select the files to be transferred.
 On MobileTrans, your data would be listed in different categories that you can preview as well.

-transfer file from pc to android wirelessly with mobiletrans
+transfer file from pc to android

 After selecting your files, you can just click on the “Import” button and wait for a while as your data would be transferred to your system.